tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - Generally, the allocation to international stocks is about 30% of the equity portion of your portfolio

-- Independent studies prove the size and value premium (F+F study above) works in international stocks like it does with US.
-This means international small cap is a good idea too
+- Independent studies prove the size and value premium (F+F study above) works in international stocks as it does with the US.
+This means an international small cap is a good idea too

 - Foreign stocks are subject to currency, political, trading, custody and regulatory risk.
 You must understand these risks.
 But they do provide diversification to a portfolio

-- Foreign stocks belong in everyone portfolio.
+- Foreign stocks belong in everyone's portfolio.
 The primary benefit is to reduce standard deviation or risks

 # Fixed Income